AI Clothes Changer vs Photoshop: Which Should You Use?

 If you want to change an outfit in a photo, you've basically got two options in 2026: use an AI clothes changer or do it manually in Photoshop.
 Both work.
 But they're very different experiences with very different tradeoffs.

-Here's an honest comparison so you can pick the right tool for your situation.
+Here's an honest comparison, refreshed in June 2026, so you can pick the right tool for your situation.

 The Speed Difference